 I did not realize until the next day how truly rare a concept car is.
 The next morning when we headed out [very early] to the North American International Auto Show I spent some time with some lovely Buick folks (along with my new best friend Lois).
 I learned that Buick has a long history of concept cars, in fact, they launched the very first one called the Buick Y-Job in 1938, but it has been nearly ten years since the Riviera reprisal concept in 2007.

 Just as I was soaking in the sleek design of the Avenir, beautiful voices coming from the audience distracted me.
 First one, then another, then another.
 Until there were ten.
 Officially ten that is.

-This outstanding acapella group were the first runner-ups from Season 4 of The Sing-Off.
+This outstanding acapella group was the first runner-up from Season 4 of The Sing-Off.
 I can honestly say I haven’t seen the show, but Officially Ten?
 I’m hooked!
 They are pretty amazing and I thoroughly enjoyed the set they sang to close the evening out.